cher-ami/router/README.md

 ];
 ```

-2. Create new router instance in `FooPage` component:
+2. Create new router instance in `FooPage` component.

+**Only if it's a nested router**, you did not pass `routes` Router props again.
+The previous routes array, passed to the root component, will be used.

 ```jsx
 const FooPage = forwardRef((props, handleRef) => {